U.S. forces glass, security companies to drop noncompete clauses for workers

 Prudential Security, Inc and Prudential Command, two affiliated companies which have sold much of their business, also agreed to end enforcement of noncompete provisions in employment contracts.

-Ardagh, O-I Glass and Titan Security, which acquired Prudential Security, did not immediately respond to requests for comment.
+Ardagh and O-I Glass did not immediately respond to requests for comment.
+Titan Security, which acquired Prudential Security, said it does not use noncompete agreements and supported dropping them.

+The actions against the companies coupled with the rule announcement show the Biden administration is stepping up efforts to boost worker protections.

 U.S. antitrust agencies, including the FTC, have pursued companies that limited workers' opportunities but the Biden administration has put more emphasis on the issue.